 Real Estate Activity - These data points track the volume of existing home sales in Queen Creek and the Phoenix region.
-Trends in Queen Creek are outpacing regional trends.
+Trends in Queen Creek are in line with regional trends.

-New SF Building Permits - The latest data show March new home construction in Queen Creek and the region at higher levels than the same month last year and trending upwards.
+New SF Building Permits - The latest data show April new home construction in Queen Creek and the region at higher levels than the same month last year and trending upwards.